creativeDev6/twitter_sentiment_analysis_with_word2vec/README.md

 The data is taken from https://github.com/prateekjoshi565/twitter_sentiment_analysis and is originally from a competition about TSA (https://datahack.analyticsvidhya.com/contest/practice-problem-twitter-sentiment-analysis/).

+However, you are not limited to using these datasets.
+Feel free to use your own datasets!
 ## Getting Started

 ### Installing